Our History

 The underpinning of the growth and development of Delaware State University has been the leadership of its 12 presidents, including Wesley P. Webb (1891 – 1895), William C. Jason (1895 – 1923), Richard S. Grossley (1923 – 1942), Howard D. Gregg (1942 – 1949), Oscar J. Chapman (1950 – 1951), Jerome H. Holland (1953 – 1960), Luna I. Mishoe (1960 – 1987), William B. DeLauder (1987 – 2003), Allen L. Sessoms (2003 – 2008), Harry L. Williams (2010 – 2017), Wilma Mishoe (2018 – 2019) and Tony Allen (2020 – present).
 Maurice E. Thomasson served as acting president from 1949 to 1950 and from 1951 to 1953.
 Claibourne D. Smith served as acting president from September 2008 to January 2010.
 Wilma Mishoe served as acting president from January 2018 to July 2018.
 As a result of their efforts, the University is well positioned to reach new levels of prestige.

 As of fall 2023, the University’s student enrollment is 6,451 students.
 The University’s physical infrastructure has grown from its 1891 beginning as a 100-acre property with three buildings to a beautiful 356-acre pedestrian campus with over 50 buildings and four outdoor athletic fields.
-The University also has two farm properties in the Kenton and Smyrna areas, locations in Wilmington and Georgetown, and its Airway Science Program maintains its fleet of planes and base of operation at the Delaware Air Park in Cheswold.
+The University also has two farm properties in the Kenton and Smyrna areas, location in Wilmington, and its Airway Science Program maintains its fleet of planes and base of operation at the Delaware Air Park in Cheswold.
 Del.